 This is a strong and caring community of 60-something adults who use a Bible study with curriculum, plus share prayer concerns.
 They meet in the lower level of the Sanctuary Building each Sunday from 9:00 – 10:00 a.m.
 Each summer, they host a fundraising dinner to provide college scholarships to members of our Park Lake family.

-This is a wonderful community of 30 – 50 something adults whose studies vary between current events, theology and scripture study and who share prayer concerns.
+This is a wonderful inter-generational community of adults whose studies vary between current events, theology, and scripture study, plus share prayer concerns.
 Always great discussions.
 They meet in Struble Hall on the bottom floor of the Education Building each Sunday from 9:00 – 10:00 a.m.

 Children & Youth Sunday School Classes:

 Nursery care for infants and toddlers is available on the second floor of the Education Building from 9:00 – 11:45 a.m. during Sunday School and worship.